BibekLakra91/bibeklakra91/README.md

 <!--
 **mabhay3420/mabhay3420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->
-The Aim of this Bio is to please the eyes of those who came to my profile by some chance.
+This Bio aims to please the eyes of those who came to my profile by some chance.
 I am amazed by the intimidation of knowledge.
 It is not easy to get inspired to gain knowledge.
-Maybe my repository helps you to get a little bit inspired in your work or life. 😅
+My repository may help you to get inspired in your work or life. 😅

 ### About Me:</br>
-🏫 EE Engineering graduate from IIT Kanpur.</br>
+🏫 EE graduate from IIT Kanpur.</br>
 ⚡ Fun fact: Knowledge reveals itself in layers.
 One must explore the surface to uncover the depths hidden beneath. 🧠</br>

 ### Github Stats: